How to Become a Texas Notary

 2) Complete the Application

-At notaries.com you will fill out a notary application, purchase your notary bond and pre-order your stamp.
-As you follow the prompts at notaries.com you will provide the information required for your state Notary Commission Application.
-Once you have made your payment you will be prompted to PRINT a copy of your application.
-The application is ONE page.
+At Notaries.com, you can easily complete your notary application, purchase your notary bond and pre-order your notary stamp.
+As you follow the step-by-step prompts, you will provide all the necessary information for your notary commission application.
+Once your payment is processed, we will electronically submit your application to the Texas Secretary of State within two business days.

 4) Notarize your Notary Commission Certificate